arknfel/GitHubTrendsMicroservice/README.md

 # Future Developments

+- To apply loggings on the microservice.
+- Further enhancements are required for exception handeling.
 - To use docker which allows an easy deployment in a production environment.
 - Concurrency, for a great performance using minimal resources while serving high traffic.